-Operating a Saturday School on the St Stithians College campus, providing extra tuition to Grades 9, 10, 11 and 12 students who self-select to attend these classes from a large number of high schools in greater Johannesburg, and in particular from under-resourced districts.
-The curriculum focuses on Mathematics, Physical Sciences, Life Sciences, English and Accounting.
+- Operating a Saturday School on the St Stithians College campus, providing extra tuition to Grades 9, 10, 11 and 12 Learners who self-select to attend these classes from a large number of high schools in the greater Johannesburg area, and in particular from under-resourced schools.
+The curriculum focusses on Mathematics, Physical Sciences, Life Sciences, Accounting and English

-Facilitating the training of new teachers through an internship programme which places trainee teachers in the schools of St Stithians College.
-There is a special focus on areas of critical teacher shortage, such as Maths and Science; English; and Early Childhood Development (ECD)/Foundation Phase.
-The interns are mentored by senior teachers of St Stithians.
+- Facilitating the training of new Teachers through an Internship Programme which places Trainee Teachers in the schools of St Stithians College.
+There is a special focus on areas of critical Teacher shortage, such as Mathematics and Science, English and the Early Childhood Development (ECD)/Foundation Phase of education.
+The Interns are mentored by senior Teachers of St Stithians College during their internship

-Creating an in-service teacher development programme for educators teaching across the educational phases.
-Teachers are drawn from over 400 schools across greater Gauteng, and workshops focus on improving teaching skills and methodologies; classroom management; and integrating technology into teaching and learning.
-Special attention is given to key learning areas: numeracy/Maths; language and literacy; Natural Science; technology; and leadership.
+- Creating an in-service Teacher Development Programme for Educators teaching across the educational phases.
+Teachers are drawn from schools across greater Gauteng, and workshops focus on improving teaching skills and methodologies; classroom management; and integrating technology into teaching and learning.
+Special attention is given to key learning areas: Numeracy/Mathematics; Language and Literacy; Natural Science; Technology and Leadership

-Providing scholarships to highly talented students (from the group described as historically disadvantaged South Africans), enabling these students to enrol in schools of excellence, such as St Stithians College.
+- Providing scholarships to highly talented FET-phase Students (from the group described as historically disadvantaged South Africans), enabling these Students to complete their schooling in a good performing, well-resourced school of excellence